Mike McGlinchey, OT, Notre Dame

 Connor Williams*, OT, Texas

 Height: 6-6.
 Weight: 290.
 Projected 40 Time: 5.10.
-Projected Round (2018): 3-4.
-1/6/18: Williams returned to play in the final couple of games of 2017 before shutting it down to prepare for the 2018 NFL Draft and decided to skip his bowl game.
+Projected Round (2018): 2-3.
+2/17/18: Williams returned to play in the final couple of games of 2017 before shutting it down to prepare for the 2018 NFL Draft, skipping his bowl game.
 He missed seven games of the 2017 season.
 Midway through the first half against USC, he went down with a torn knee meniscus and strained ligaments.

-As we reported in the Hot Press, Williams was receiving some mid-round grades from evaluators this season.
+As we reported in the Hot Press, Williams was receiving some mid-round grades from evaluators during the season.
+Some teams have Williams higher, while others really dislike his game.
 The main issue that sources said was hurting Williams is a lack of strength.
 One AFC team in need of tackle help said they gave him a late third-round, early fourth-round grade.
+Another said they gave him a fourth-rounder and could easily have graded him in the fifth round.

 I spoke with a NFC general manager who scouted Williams in person this season, and they were disappointed in Williams overall.
 They felt Williams lacked strength and thought him overhyped.
 This NFC general manager said they thought Williams was a fourth-rounder.
 Williams had a disappointing season opener against Maryland, getting flagged for numerous holds, including some that canceled out big plays for his team.
 He allowed some pressures and hits, too.
 Williams has some athletic ability, and some evaluators feel he should move inside to guard.